Do you have a bad headache near your eyes and nose? Or do you have allergies? Consider using a facial massage for sinuses to help your symptoms.

 Inhaling steam is a great at-home remedy for sinus issues.
 All you need is access to hot water, but you do need to be safe when using steam.

-- PERSONAL STEAM INHALER – Vicks Personal Sinus Steam Inhaler provides non-medicated warm steam for temporary...
+- PERSONAL STEAM INHALER – Vicks Personal Sinus Steam Inhaler provides a warm mist of steam for temporary...

 - COUGH AND CONGESTION RELIEF – This personal steam inhaler features an ergonomic designed face mask, for targeted...